ligdem/ligdem/manifest/en_chap2.md

 By ensuring these protections and implementing strict measures against abuse, vote transparency can be maintained without fearing social pressure or reprisals, thereby guaranteeing a healthy and respectful democratic environment.

 ##### 2.3 Participation and Engagement
-**Criticism 1:** Liquid democracy could suffer from low participation, as is the case for some direct democracy initiatives.
+**Critique 1:** Liquid democracy could suffer from low participation, as is the case for some direct democracy initiatives.

 **Response 1:** Liquid democracy offers an innovative solution to the problems of low participation observed in some direct democracy initiatives.
 By allowing citizens to delegate their vote to trusted individuals for each decision level (local, regional, national, international) and for each specific area, the system ensures more flexible and targeted participation.

 Each person can therefore choose to participate only in decisions that interest and concern them directly, while having the option to delegate their vote on other matters to experts or representatives they trust.
 This flexibility encourages more active participation and engages citizens at different levels according to their interests and expertise.

-**Criticism 2:** If citizens massively choose to delegate their votes, how can we avoid general apathy and a loss of political culture?
+**Critique 2:** If citizens massively choose to delegate their votes, how can we avoid general apathy and a loss of political culture?

 **Response 2:** We believe, on the contrary, that liquid democracy will involve citizens much more.
 The current disillusionment and apathy mainly stem from the feeling that the people are not heard and that their opinions are not considered in political decisions.
 Liquid democracy, by offering a flexible and responsive system, allows for giving citizens a real and influential voice.